LaurentFough/termite-style/README.md

 ### FYI

 - This note is for people with *weak heart*, the setup file will need the **sudo** permission, because this program puts colors and fonts files inside the *"/usr/share"* directory.
-So, before asking me "why dafuq this need sudo?"... **Read The FUCKIN CODE.**
+So, before asking me "why dafuq this need sudo?"... **Read the code.**
 - That's All Guys...
 Have Fun, Enjoy.